mozilla/open-leadership-framework/global-sprint-coaching/case-studies/etherpad-template.md

   - Reflecting on your responses
   - Stay connected
 - Now let’s try it!
 (15 minutes)
- -Complete your copy of the document.
+ - Complete your copy of the document.
 You can face and camera mute during this time, or even drop off the call and rejoin, for privacy.
  - This might also be an opportunity to work through a single shared copy of the project design assessment together via one teammates’ document and this Hangout.
 - Discussion (10 minutes)
   - What would you like to share?